 She is passionate about the commercial possibilities that the growth of digital has brought to many sectors and particularly the solutions it presents for the creation, distribution and consumption of content.

-Eric Green, ceo of BookBrunch, has worked in the book industry for over 22 years.
-His executive responsibilities include Business Development Director of BDS, a company which he co-founded in 1994, and Managing Director of West10, a trading division within BDS.
-In addition, he sits on the Boards of Ehaus and Weesleekit, partially and wholly owned companies within the BDS group.
+Eric Green, ceo of BookBrunch, has worked in the book industry for over 25 years.
+His executive responsibilities include Managing Director of BDS Digital, a company which he co-founded in 1994, and Managing Director of West10, a trading division within BDS.
 Eric's areas of responsibility include IT and finance.
 Eric sits on a number of committees related to the book trade, and undertakes IT consultancy work.